Momentum-Team-19/course/phase2/intro-to-python.md

 ## 🏗️ Project

-We'll be using the Thinkific content as an introduction to Python concepts.
-Please complete the [Python section](https://momentumlearn.thinkific.com/courses/take/back-end-development-with-python-and-django/) through while statements by Tuesday morning, 6/14.
+We'll be using Google's Intro to Python course as an introduction to Python concepts.
+Please complete the [String1.pi](https://developers.google.com/edu/python/exercises/basic) through while statements by Tuesday morning, 5/8.

 ## 🔖 References